cvat-ai/cvat/site/content/en/docs/manual/advanced/organization.md

 ![](/images/image236.jpg)

-After you add members, they appear on your organization settings page, with each member listed and information on when and which member added them.
+After you add members, they will appear on your organization settings page, with each member listed and information about invitation details.
 You can change a member's role or remove a member at any time.

 ![](/images/image237.jpg)